Thelukepet/course/assignments/A4-commoncrawl.md

 bin/get.sh spark
 ```

-You initialize the right environment for working with Spark by issuing the following command:
+From now on, initialize the right environment for working with Spark by issuing the following command:

 ```
 bin/env.sh